 Another aspect of framing the ideation process is providing clear borders of thought.
 When you define the perimeters of the thought process, you get much more accurate results.
 Moreover, limitations on subjects and themes can often inspire the most creative ideas – finding a way around limitation is the greatest creativity exercise.

 How to decide which ideas should be further explored and which should be shelved?
 That is a huge subject that deserves a blog post of its own.
 It involves research, feedback, A/B testing, and prioritization.

 Exploring Product Ideation on Your Own

-Visual structure – the famous Post-It technique helps give your thoughts a shape and a path.
-It channels thinking into context, rather the amorphous everythingness that sometimes accompanies “out of the box” think-events.
+Finally, for visually oriented product professionals, a valuable hack is to put your ideas into visual form.
+The famous Post-It technique helps give your thoughts a shape and a path.
+It channels thinking into context, rather than the amorphous everythingness that sometimes accompanies “out of the box” think-events.

 One more reason to try a product management platform like Craft.io.